Raymond-Xrh/Raymond-Xrh.github.io/_posts/2024-12-1-Daily Reflection.md

 ---
 What I read, think, and reflect today.

+2025.2.3
+===
+Feel kinda of stuck during the work.
+Need to figure out how to do my own stuff.

 2025.2.2
 ===
 It is non-trivial that a normal distribution, with infinite information, can be characterized by 2 statistics: mean and var.
 This is because the PDF that defines a distribution only requires these two inputs.
 More generally, to capture infinity, we impose a stucture/function/rules.